alteredco/tech-degree-project-4/README.md

 Clone the Repo to start:
 Git clone https://github.com/alteredco/techdegree-project-4

+Working version of this project can be found here: https://alteredco.github.io/tech-degree-project-4/
 _____________
 # Features:
 I have created a browser-based, word guessing game: "Phrase Hunter."